limapap/KeePassPipe/README.md

 2. In KeePass, click 'Tools' → 'Plugins' → button 'Open Folder'; KeePass now opens a folder called 'Plugins'.
 Move the file 'KeePassPipePlugin.dll' from the new folder into the 'Plugins' folder.
 3. Restart KeePass in order to load the new plugin.

-To uninstall a plugin, delete the plugin file 'KeePassPipePlugin.dll'.
+To uninstall the plugin, delete the plugin file 'KeePassPipePlugin.dll' and restart KeePass.

 ## Usage